Christopher Creek Campground and Group Site

 Natural Features: Christopher Creek provides creek side dwelling in Tonto National Forest, at the base of the Mogollon Rim.
 Sites are surrounded by ponderosa pines, junipers, oaks and manzanita evergreen shrubs.

-Recreation: After a day of horseback riding or mountain biking, take a dip in one of the facility's three swimming holes to cool off from the summer sun.
-Or if winter is more your thing, visit during the snowy months to take advantage of the miles of cross-country skiing available.
+Recreation: After a day of horseback riding or mountain biking, take a dip to cool off from the summer sun.
 Each spring, the creek is stocked with rainbow trout, allowing anglers the opportunity to cast their hearts out for rainbows as well as brook and brown trout.

 Facilities: The family-friendly campground has 43 sites on both sides of the creek, plus a group site that accommodates a maximum of 25 people.